Our Foundational Journey

 About the Founder

-Marcia E. I. Uddoh, PhD, MPH, MSCR, MSW — Founder & Principal Investigator
+Marcia E. I. Uddoh, MD (candidate), PhD, MPH, MS, MSW — Founder & Principal Investigator

 Scientific and leadership highlights